kapouer/window-page/README.md

 ```

-### Integration with link imports
+### Loading of scripts and stylesheets

-When importing a document, scritps and link imports are serially loaded in order.
+When importing a document, scripts (and link imports, though it's deprecated)
+are executed in order, and stylesheets are inserted all at once.

+Preloading is done using XHR for same-origin scripts and stylesheets, otherwise
+no preloading is done (due to limitations of cross origin requests).

 ### History